CamCove-Crichton/transporter/README.md

 - Created a main function to call all the functions that are required when the program is run
 - Added in a function for the user to input the size of truck that is required for the job
 - Created a function to validate the truck size user input on three validations, a value must be entered, it must be able to be converted to a float, and it must exist in a predefined list of truck sizes
+- Added in a function for the user to input a delivery date required for the job